stevapple/gsoc-2021-writeups/swift-package-manager/README.md

 Then, I implemented a prototype of the new `swift-script` tool, with a subset of the proposed functions.
 The `build` (`run`) subcommand builds (and runs) the generated cache directly.  `clean`, `update` and `resolve` is applied at the cache path, like what the `swift-package` tool does.

 `reset` stands for "cache reset".
-Thus, `swift-script reset` will remove the entire generated cache, while `swift-package reset` removes only the build directory.
+Thus, `swift script reset` will remove the entire generated cache, while `swift package reset` removes only the build directory.

 The `list` subcommand is completely new.
-Running `swift-script list` will scan the script cache directory and list all the cache names and original script paths.
+Running `swift script list` will scan the script cache directory and list all the cache names and original script paths.

 ## Tests (Partially Done)